CE954/Weatherbird/README.md

 - Monday: If I haven't already, I will work on animating the transitions from one display box to the next, as well as making sure the dropdown menu animation looks nice.
 Start working on background animations for different weather conditions.
 Also, start working on location star/pin feature.
+Work on carousel menu in dropdown menu and setup up modal menu.

 - Tuesday: Continue working on CSS animations, styling and transitions, making sure the site is visually pleasing.
 Make adjustments to ensure that the site is